 This broad definition uses the term "process of learning" which describes everything from a single assignment to an entire degree.
 The definition that follows specifically describes course-level learning outcomes which are commonly found in a course syllabus.

 "A formal statement of what students are expected to learn in a course.
 Expected learning outcomes statements refer to specific knowledge, practical skills, areas of professional development, attitudes, higher-order thinking skills, etc. that faculty members expect students to develop, learn, or master during a course."
 (Suskie, Assessing Student Learning: A Common Sense Guide, 2004)

 Program-level learning outcomes describe learning that will be common to all graduates of a program.
-In Ontario, universities have adopted the UPRAC Review and Audit Guidelines which govern the approval and review of undergraduate programs.
+In Ontario, universities have adopted the Quality Assurance Framework which govern the approval and review of undergraduate programs.
 As part of that process, universities have agreed to incorporate the Ontario Council of Academic Vice-Presidents (OCAV) Guidelines for University Undergraduate Degree Level Expectations.
-For more on program and curriculum review, please see our upcoming purple guide, the Western Guide to Curriculum Review.
+For more on program and curriculum review, please see the Western Guide to Curriculum Review.

 What is a Learning Outcome (PDF) is a definition of program level learning outcomes and examples from four disciplines.
 Written by Natasha Kenny, University of Guelph.

-Honours Degree Benchmark Statements provides examples from UK program level learning outcome statements from over 50 disciplines.
+Honours and Masters Degree Benchmark Statements provides examples from UK program level learning outcome statements from over 50 disciplines.